deeprig/docker-fastai-course-1/README.md

 Your local data directory will now be visible in the container at `/home/docker/data`.

-The notebooks are setup to save keras models to `/home/docker/.keras/models`.
-You can create another volume for the models so the data persists.
+The notebooks save keras models to `/tmp/.keras/models`, You can create another volume for the models so the data persists.

 ```bash